 Specialist advice should be given to women who are of childbearing potential.
-The need for treatment with AEDs should be reviewed when a woman is
+The need for treatment with AEDs should be reviewed when a woman is planning to become pregnant.
+In women being treated for epilepsy, sudden discontinuation of AED therapy should be avoided as this may lead to breakthrough seizures that could have serious consequences for the woman and the unborn child.

-$[\]leftrightarrow$ = No effect on C{max} and AUC (≤15% change) of the parent compound
+$[\]leftrightarrow$ = No effect on Cmax and AUC (\le 15 % change) of the parent compound